-progname byte array (required) Contains a string, terminated by a blank, specifying the name, and optionally, the account and group ( filereference format, see Section III, page 3-8) of the file containing the program to be run. entryname byte array (optional) entrynume Contains a string, terminated by a blank, specifying the entry point (label) in the program where execution is to begin when the process is activated.
+progname byte array (required) Contains a string, terminated by a blank, specifying the name, and optionally, the account and group (filereference format, see Section III, page 3-8) of the file containing the program to be run. entryname byte array (optional) Contains a string, terminated by a blank, specifying the entry point (label) in the program where execution is to begin when the process is activated.
 The primary entry point in the program can be specified by setting the array equal to a blank character alone.
 Default: The primary entry point is used. pin integer (required) A word in which the PIN of the new process is returned to the requesting process.
 This PIN is used in other intrinsics to reference the new process.
 The PIN can range from 1 to 255.
 If an error is detected, a PIN of zero is returned to the requesting process. param integer by value (optional) A word used to transfer control information to the new process.
 Any instruction in the outer block of code in the new process can access this information in location Q-4.
-Default: Word is filled with zeros. flags logical by value (optional) A word whose bits, if on, specify the loading options: NOTE

-Bit groups are denoted using the standard SPL notation.
+Default: Word is filled with zeros. flags logical by value (optional) A word whose bits, if on, specify the loading options: NOTE Bit groups are denoted using the standard SPL notation.
 Thus bit (15:1) indicates bit 15, bits (10:3) indicates bits 10, 11, and 12.

-- Bit (15:1) ACTIVE bit.
+Bit (15:1) - ACTIVE bit.
 If on, MPE reactivates the calling process (father) when the new process terminates.
 If off, the calling process is not activated at that time.
-Default: Off. - Bit (14:1) LOADMAP bit.
+Default: Off.
+Bit $(14:1)$ - LOADMAP bit.
 If on, a listing of the allocated (loaded) program is produced on the job/session list device.
 This map shows the Code Segment Table (CST) entries used by the new process.
 If off, no map is produced.
-Default: Off. - Bit (13:1) DEBUG bit.
+Default: Off.
+Bit $(13:1) - DEBUG$ bit.
 If on, a call to DEBUG is made at the first executable instruction of the new process.
 If off, the breakpoint is not set.
 This bit is ignored if the user is non-privileged and the new process requires privileged mode.
 It also is ignored if the user does not have read/write access to the program file of the new process.
 Default: Off.

 - Bit (12:1) NOPRIV bit.
 If on, the program is loaded in non-privileged mode.
 If this bit is off, the program is loaded in the mode specified when the program file was prepared.
 Default: Off. - Bits (10:2)-LIBSEARCH bits.
-These bits denote the order in which libraries are to be searched for the program:

-00 -System Library.

-- 01 Account Public Library, followed by System Library. - 10 Group Library, followed by Account Public Library, followed by System Library.
+These bits denote the order in which libraries are to be searched for the program: - \$00 System Library.\$P\$01 Account Public - 01 -Account Public Library, followed by System Library. - G- Group Library, followed by Account Public Library, followed by System Library.
+Default: 00. - Bit (9:1) NOCB bit.
+If on, file system control blocks are established in an extra data segment.
+If off, control blocks may be established in the Process Control Block Extension (PCBX) area.
+Default: Off

-Default: 00.
+Default: Off.